olga-demidko/documentation/docs/integrations/jenkins/jenkins-integration.md

 And that's it!
 Your Jenkins flow with NexPloit is configured!

+> [!TIP]
-!> See [NexPloit CLI Command List](/nexploit-cli/commands.md) for a full list of commands you can add to your Jenkins flow.
+> - See [NexPloit CLI Command List](/nexploit-cli/commands.md) for a full list of commands you can add to your Jenkins flow

-!> In case the build processes is faster than the scan you can use the jenkins wait for stage option, on which you can read more [here](http://cpitman.github.io/jenkins/cicd/2017/03/16/waiting-for-remote-systems-in-a-jenkins-pipeline.html#.XyA6Dp4zbLY).
+> - If the build processes is faster than the scan you can use the Jenkins [wait for stage](http://cpitman.github.io/jenkins/cicd/2017/03/16/waiting-for-remote-systems-in-a-jenkins-pipeline.html#.XyA6Dp4zbLY) option

 <hr style="height:2px;background-color:#d1d3d4">